Cell & Gene Therapy CLEANROOMS

 About Cell & Gene Therapy

-As forms of regenerative medicine, cell and gene therapies involve extracting cells, protein, or genetic material (DNA) from the patient (or a donor), altering the sample to provide a highly personalized treatment, then reinjecting the sample into the patient.
-Although these are relatively new therapies, many healthcare providers are hopeful that they’ll offer longer-lasting effects than traditional ones.Â
+These forms of regenerative medicine provide a highly personalized treatment.
+Although these are relatively new therapies, healthcare providers hope they’ll offer longer-lasting effects than traditional ones.

 Cell & Gene Therapy Cleanroom Standards

 Cell and gene therapies require more complex production processes than previous biological medicines.
-They use cellular engineering, genetic engineering, growth, and purification — all processes that must be carried out in a controlled environment to ensure safe, reliable, and repeatable results.Â
+They use cellular engineering, genetic engineering, growth, and purification.
+All these operations must be carried out in a controlled environment to ensure safe, reliable, and repeatable results.

-- ISO Class 5 cell and gene therapy cleanrooms must have at least 240 air changes per hour and 35% ceiling coverage to ensure no more than 3,520 μm allowed particles per cubic meter.Â
+• ISO Class 5 cell and gene therapy cleanrooms must ensure no more than 3,520 0.5μm or larger allowed particles per cubic meter.

-- ISO Class 6 cell and gene therapy cleanrooms need just a tad less filtration, requiring at least 150 air changes per hour and 25% ceiling coverage to ensure no more than 35,200 μm allowed particles per cubic meter.Â
+• ISO Class 6 cell and gene therapy cleanrooms must ensure no more than 35,200 0.5μm or larger allowed particles per cubic meter.

-HARDWALL CLEANROOMS
+SEAMLESS CLEANROOMS

 Rigidwall CLEANROOMS